cyberark/cyberark-conjur-cli/README.md

 $ conjur --help
 ```

-Alternatively, you can install the library from the source:
+Alternatively, you can install the library from the source.
+Note that this will install the latest work from the
+cloned source and not necessarily an official release.
+Clone the project and run:

 ```
 $ pip3 install .